The Benefits of Washer-Disinfectors vs Ultrasonic Cleaners in the Dental Office

 Pros and Cons of Washer-Disinfectors

 Typical formulations used in washer-disinfectors have a pH range of 11-12.
-Although there are solutions with as high a pH as 13.
-Sometimes combined with phosphates and enzymes, these chemicals are very effective in removing blood and debris in a medical environment, but they can be overkill when we look at the actual bioburden on orthodontic instruments.
+Although there are solutions with as high a pH as 13, these chemicals can be overkill when we look at the actual bioburden on orthodontic instruments.

 The primary benefits of washer-disinfectors are: